anshikabajpai23/anshikabajpai23.github.io/_pages/about.md

   - /about.html
 ---

 I'm Anshika Bajpai, where data science meets software engineering, and the possibilities are endless.
-I am a Senior Software Engineer at Optum, UnitedHealth Group.
+I am currently pursuing my masters in Data Science at Indiana University Bloomington, United States.
+I have worked as a Senior Software Engineer at Optum, UnitedHealth Group and Machine learning scientist Intern at Taiyo.ai.
 I completed my Bachelor of Technology with honors in the field of Computer Science and Engineering, from Jaypee Institute of Information Technology, India.

 KEY ATTRIBUTES